abitmarty/Shopsec/readme.md

   Download the Databasefiles.zip (https://webspace.science.uu.nl/~1235002/databasefiles/)<br />
 	Unzip the zipfile (Databasefiles)<br />
-	Open the database folder in the unzipped Databasefiles folder Now copy the php files from the databse folder to the shopsec database folder (replacing the old database php files)
+	Open the database folder in the unzipped Databasefiles folder<br />
+	Now copy the php files from the databse folder to the shopsec database folder (replacing the old database php files)<br />

 Step 5: